 Worshipping, or connecting at a deep and personal level with the Infinite, is an essential element in every individual's spiritual journey in lite.
 Worshipping renews our spirit, and feeds our souls in the similar way we nourish our bodies with food and water.

-It is that special place we can create to help us withdraw from everyday lite—a place of re-connection, rejuvenation and energy.
+An altar is that special place we can create to help us withdraw from everyday lite—a place of re-connection, rejuvenation and energy.
 An altar can be a very small space, a whole room or even outdoors.
 An altar can change with the seasons, or reflect the changes in you as you experience personal growth.

 An altar helps to remind us to stop during our hectic and busy lives, to take time to be, to listen.
 It is an oasis of silence and peace, a place of spiritual comfort and inspiration.